polyphony-chat/docs/docs/blog/posts/2024-02-07-account-migration.md

    data, to make sure that the data was not tampered with.
 3. You then import the data into your new account on the new home server.

 Existing links to content created by the old account will stay intact.

+!!! example

-Imagine a quote-reply, similar to Twitter's quote-tweet, where your original post is quoted by someone else.
+    Imagine a quote-reply, similar to Twitter's quote-tweets, where your original post is quoted by someone else.
 The quote should point to your new account, rather than the old one.
-Your client knows all the places where your old account is referenced, and has already asked those servers to update the references to your new account in the previous step.
+Your client knows all the servers your old account has been referenced on, and has already asked those servers to update the references to your new account in the previous step of the migration.

 ## Conclusion